National Space Trophy Winners

 few years in the '70's.
 In 1985, he trained as a payload specialist, but his flight was cancelled after the Challenger accident

 in 1986.
-Soon afterwards, President Reagan appointed Mr. Aldridge Secretary of the Air Force, where he initiated the mixed fleet
+Soon afterwards, President Reagan appointed Aldridge Secretary of the Air Force, where he initiated the mixed fleet

 strategy of using the shuttle and expendable vehicles.
 From 1988 to '92, he was President of McDonnell Douglas.
 In '92 he became